 Although our family uses the name of Anstedt, we are actually of the Roe/Rowe bloodline.
 While not usually interchangeable, my great-grandfather was Roe and my great-grandmother was Rowe.

-Some sources say surname means, “red haired one,” while others feel it stems from deer, fish or even the rose.
+Some sources say the surname means, “red haired one,” while others feel it stems from “deer,” “fish” or even the “rose.”
 It has also been used to describe someone who is timid or shy.
-Another theory is that the surname is derived from the French word for king, “roi.”
+Another theory is that the surname is derived from the French word for king, “roi” or the Irish word “rua,” for “red.”

 And the elven part?
-According to researchers, the Roe family is one that has a banshee.
+One piece of scholarly research notes the Roe family is one that has a banshee.

 So have I ever heard it?
 Yes, three times to be exact.
 The first time was in 1991 and I was spending a summer evening with friends out at Pyramid Lake in Nevada.
 Just as we were about to go to sleep, I heard an awful scream from somewhere across the water.
 The night, however, was without any issues that I am aware of.